-Continuation of WELD 110/120.
-Includes preparation for American Welding Society (AWS) certification and introduction to gas-metal arc, flux-cored arc, and gas-tungsten arc welding processes.
-Learn to layout, cut, prepare, fit-up, and weld together metal to repair parts and fabricate projects.
-This class will include students from multiple sections.
+Continuation of WELD 110 and WELD 120.
+Includes preparation for American Welding Society (AWS SMAW) certification.
+Learn metallurgy and how to layout, cut, prepare, fit-up, and weld together metal to repair parts and fabricate projects.
+This class may include students from multiple sections.

 - Upon completion of studying Metallurgy, the student will fully understand how Metals and Alloys are used in the greatest variety of applications of all engineering materials.

 - lt is important to understand how metals (ferrous and non-ferrous) can be made stronger, how they can be shaped by casting, forging, forming, machining processes, and how also welding can alter properties of metals and alloys.